olulesi/sei-project-3/README.md

 ### Seeds and Users

 Since are web app revolved around a community of users interacting with different spaces.
-We need to create faker users.
-This was in order to populate the web page when real users interact with the owners of the spaces they liked or commented on.
-In order to use *Faker.js*(3rd party dependency to provide faker users and details) we needed to assign are fake users to different spaces we had made as seeds.
+We needed to create faker users.
+This was in order to populate the web page for when real users interact with the owners of the spaces they liked or commented on.
+This required the 3rd party dependency to provide faker users and details faker.js.
+In order to use  *Faker.js*  we needed to assign are fake users to different spaces we had made as seeds.
 Also assign favourite tags and favourited spaces to each fake user so when a user selects a random profile it is filled with data on the profile page not empty.

 I was able to do this with Ricky on the db/seeds.js file